Google Spread Betting

 P&L = £181.40 profit

-Trading shares, whether by spread betting or not, is not always simple.
-In this case, you wanted the share price to increase.
-However, it could decrease.
+Speculating on equities, whether by spread betting or otherwise, is not always simple.
+In the above example, you wanted the share price to increase.
+However, it can also decrease.

-If the Google stock began to drop then you might choose to close your spread bet to limit your losses.
+If the Google shares had started to drop then you could close your position to stop any further losses.

 P&L = (Settlement Price - Initial Price) x stake